TysonJones/uclhc-monitor/README.md

 |`IDLE_THEN_REMOVED`|Job was idle when it was removed via `condor_rm`.|
 |`RUNNING_OR_RAN`|The job is currently running, or was ever ran before completion or removal.
 Equivalent to `["RUNNING", "COMPLETED", "RAN_THEN_REMOVED"]`

+>**Note**:

+>  When getting information about idle jobs, only jobs that are currently idle (`IDLE`) or were removed whilst idle (`IDLE_THEN_REMOVED`) can be used in metrics.
+When a job leaves its idle state (without being removed.
+I.e. it ran), time information about its idleness is lost.
+Thus metrics reporting idle job information require the Daemon to run frequently (to catch currently idle jobs) to be reliable.

 --------------------------------------------